-- chemicals and reagents.
-(1) The following may be deducted from gross receipts: - 3 (a) receipts from the sale of chemicals or reagents to 4 any mining concern or milling company for use in processing 5 ores or oil in a mill, smelter, or refinery or in acidizing 6 oil wells; and - 7 (b) receipts from the sale of chemicals or reagents in 8 an amount in excess of 18 tons. - g (2) Receipts from the sale of explosives, blasting 10 material, or dynamite may not be deducted from gross 11 receipts.

-- NEW SECTION.
+- (a) receipts from the sale of chemicals or reagents to any mining concern or milling company for use in processing ores or oil in a mill, smelter, or refinery or in acidizing oil wells; and - 7 (b) receipts from the sale of chemicals or reagents in an amount in excess of 18 tons. - (2) Receipts from the sale of explosives, blasting 9 10 material, or dynamite may not be deducted from gross 11 receipts. - NEW SECTION.
 Section 40.
-Deduction certain uses of special fuel.
-(1) Receipts from the sale of special fuel, as defined in 15-70-301, on which the special fuels tax has been paid under Title 15, chapter 70, or which is used in agriculture or to operate machinery, equipment, or vehicles used in a trade or business may be deducted from gross receipts. - 19 (2) Receipts from the sale of special fuel used to 20 heat buildings for human comfort are not deductible. - NEW SECTION.
+Deduction -- certain uses of special fuel.
+(1) Receipts from the sale of special fuel, as defined in 15-70-301, on which the special fuels tax has been paid under Title 15, chapter 70, or which is used in agriculture or to operate machinery, equipment, or vehicles used in a trade or business may be deducted from gross receipts. - (2) Receipts from the sale of special fuel used to 19 heat buildings for human comfort are not deductible.
+20 - NEW SECTION.
 Section 41.
 Deduction -- sale of certain services performed directly on product manufactured.
 (1) Receipts from sale of the service of combining or processing components or materials may be deducted from gross receipts if the sale is made to a buyer who is engaged in the

-- business of manufacturing and who delivers a nontaxable transaction certificate to the seller. - 3 (2) The buyer delivering the nontaxable transaction 4 certificate shall have the service performed directly upon 5 tangible personal property that he is in the business of 6 manufacturing or upon ingredients or component parts of such 7 property. - 8 NEW SECTION.
+- business of manufacturing and who delivers a nontaxable transaction certificate to the seller. - (2) The buyer delivering the nontaxable transaction 3 certificate shall have the service performed directly upon tangible personal property that he is in the business of 5 manufacturing or upon ingredients or component parts of such 6 7 property. - NEW SECTION.
 Section 42.
-Deduction -- use of tangible 9 personal property for leasing.
-(1) Except as provided in 10 subsection (2), the value of leased property may be deducted 11 in computing the use tax due if the person holding the 12 tangible personal property for lease: - 13 (a) is engaged in a business that derives a 14 substantial portion of its receipts from leasing or selling 15 property of the type leased; - 16 (b) does not use the property in any manner other than 17 holding it for lease or sale or leasing or selling it either 18 by itself or in combination with other tangible personal 19 property in the ordinary course of business; and - (c) does not use the property in a manner incidentalto the performance of a service. - 22 (2) The deduction provided in subsection (1) does not 23 apply to the value of furniture or appliances furnished by 24 the landlord or lessor as part of a leased or rented 25 dwelling, house, cabin, condominium, or apartment or to the lease of coin-operated machines or mobile homes.
+Deduction -- use of tangible personal property for leasing.
+(1) Except as provided in subsection (2), the value of leased property may be deducted in computing the use tax due if the person holding the tangible personal property for lease: - (a) is engaged in a business that derives a substantial portion of its receipts from leasing or selling property of the type leased; - (b) does not use the property in any manner other than 16 holding it for lease or sale or leasing or selling it either 17 by itself or in combination with other tangible personal 18 property in the ordinary course of business; and 19 - (c) does not use the property in a manner incidental 20 21 to the performance of a service. - 22 (2) The deduction provided in subsection (1) does not apply to the value of furniture or appliances furnished by the landlord or lessor as part of a leased or rented 24 dwelling, house, cabin, condominium, or apartment or to the 25 lease of coin-operated machines or mobile homes.

 NEW SECTION.
 Section 43.
-Deduction - sales to government agencies and Indian tribes.
+Deduction -- sales to government agencies and Indian tribes.
 (1) Receipts from a sale to the United States or any agency or instrumentality of the United States or to this state or any political subdivision of this state may be deducted from gross receipts.